nestorwheelock/sort_afterhours/README.md

 # Afterhours File Sorter

-**Afterhours File Mover** is a Rust-based command-line tool that sorts files modified during a time of day for instance "afterhours" (8 PM to 9 AM) to a designated `afterhours/` directory.
+**Afterhours File Sorter** is a Rust-based command-line tool that sorts files modified during a time of day for instance "afterhours" (8 PM to 9 AM) to a designated `afterhours/` directory.
 The tool checks the modification times of files in a directory and relocates files based on the time range.

 ## Features